 Schedule Meetings.
-Don’t wait for a potential home improvement lead customer to visit your booth– as this is especially true for home improvement manufacturers.
-Begin prospecting new home improvement leads before the show and plan meetings with these prospects.
+Don’t wait for a potential home improvement lead customer to visit your booth-- as this is especially true for home improvement manufacturers.
+Begin prospecting new home improvement leads to the show and plan meetings with these prospects.
 Encourage your sales and marketing team to set their own prospect meetings and goals in advance of the show, and make sure everyone brings specific samples or literature for those individuals – the extra touch won’t go unnoticed.

 Create home improvement product buzz.
-Use a great video about your remodeling company or how-to presentation to create buzz and draw potential home improvement leads to your booth.
+Use a great video of your remodeling company or how-to presentation to create buzz and draw potential home improvement leads to your booth.
 Great examples of this would be product demonstrations, contests, and free samples are just a few ideas on how to generate more home improvement leads at the trade show.

 Staff your Home Improvement booth.
 Every single one of your remodeling company's employees that are attending the home show, should have a responsibility and can take a divide-and-conquer approach.
 Assign some employees to new sales, while another group can be working with any previous customers.
 Keep your employees interested by awarding them with a commission for all new or upsold business during the home improvement tradeshow.